MantiMantilla/config_files/README.md

 Zsh is a highly extensible shell scripting environment.
 Features like cycling through completion options and default shorthand commands make it more comfortable to use than alternatives like bash.

+Zsh can be installed through dnf and can be setup as the default system shell.

 #### Oh My Zsh

-Oh My Zsh is a framework for managing a ZSH configuration.
+Oh My Zsh is a framework for managing a Zsh configuration.
 It enables easy inclusion of completion files, plugins and themes.

 ##### PowerLevel10k

 PowerLevel10k is a collection of beautiful theme settings and reasonable Zsh feature setup.
 Can be installed through Oh My Zsh.

+### Git

+Git is a distributed version control system used mainly for software development.

+#### GitHub CLI

+GitHub CLI (`gh`) is a command line tool for managing remote repositories hosted on GitHub.

 ### Ranger